waterstopper/waterstopper.github.io/content/100 days/transpilers compilers interpreters.md

 Java's source code is compiled into a binary byte code.
-This code runs on JVM (technically not a processor), that is usually a blazingly fast interpreter (and often with JIT compiler), that maps byte-code commands to processor commands.
-Java can be considered both compiled and interpreted language, similarly to Kotlin and Scala.
-Oftentimes though, Java is said to be compiled.
+This code runs on JVM (technically not a processor), that usually is a blazingly fast interpreter (and often with a JIT compiler), that maps byte-code commands to processor commands.
+Java can be considered both compiled and interpreted language, similarly to Kotlin and Scala (JVM languages).
+Oftentimes though, Java is thought to be compiled.

 But I think it is easy to write an interpreter for any compiled language and hard to write a compiler for an interpreted language.
 Therefore, any compiled language can be interpreted.